 Visiting Canyonlands National Park

-It is important to note that Island In The Sky and The Needles are about two hours apart from each other.
-Keep this in mind when planning how much time to spend in Moab on your Utah road trip itinerary.
+It is important to note that Island in the Sky and the Needles are about two hours apart from each other.
+Keep this in mind when planning how much time to spend in Moab on your Utah national parks trip.

 Best Hikes In Canyonlands National Park:

 If you can only do one thing during your Utah road trip in Canyonlands, make sure you hike to Mesa Arch.
 It is located in the Island in the Sky district.